 Based on the needs described in the ISO’s Regional System Plans, New England’s transmission owners have initiated projects reinforcing transmission-serving areas that have experienced significant load growth, such as northwestern Vermont.
-Projects have also been initiated in critical load pockets, such as Southwest Connecticut and Boston, allowing the import of power from other parts of the system.
+Projects have also been initiated in critical load pockets, such as Southwest Connecticut and Boston, allowing power imports from other parts of the system.
 New interconnections with neighboring power systems also have been placed in service.
-Together, these interconnections enable the import of competitive and emergency supplies of electricity from New York and eastern Canada.
-The region met 17% of its energy needs with imported electricity in 2017.
+Together, these interconnections enable competitively priced and emergency supplies of electricity from New York and eastern Canada to reach New England consumers.
+The region met 16% of its energy needs with imported electricity in 2021.

-As of the October 2017 Regional System Plan Project List, 746 project components had been placed in service and an additional 120 projects were anticipated over the next 10 years to ensure that electricity continues to move reliably and efficiently across the region.
+As of the October 2022 Regional System Plan Project List, 850 project components had been placed in service and an additional 42 projects were active, to ensure that electricity continues to move reliably and efficiently across the region.

-Because of the large distances from some of the proposed onshore wind power projects to the existing grid, major transmission system upgrades will be needed to deliver more of this power to far-away consumers.
+Because of the large distances from some of the proposed onshore wind power projects to the existing grid, major transmission system upgrades will be needed to deliver more of this power from these remote, weaker areas of the system to far-away consumers.
 Proposed offshore wind projects closer to New England load centers may require fewer upgrades to the existing grid, but building wind turbines offshore is typically more costly than placing them on land.

-In February 2015, the ISO, after working with stakeholders, implemented improvements to the processes for evaluating the interconnection of ETUs and to incorporate ETUs into the Forward Capacity Market.
+In 2015, the ISO improved its interconnection study process for elective transmission upgrades (i.e. not reliability-driven upgrades) and introduced new rules that ensure that renewable resources are able to deliver capacity and energy into the wholesale electricity markets.
 ETUs are transmission lines funded by private parties—not through regional cost-sharing.
 While not necessary from a reliability standpoint, they can help enhance generator deliverability or facilitate the integration of renewable resources, such as remote wind resources, by enhancing portions of the grid.
-The New England states have taken the lead through a multistate request for proposals to potentially contract for additional transmission infrastructure to enable the connection of more renewable energy.

-A new “clustering” methodology will also go into effect in 2018 that allows interconnection requests from multiple generators and ETUs to be studied together.
-This will help move forward the requests in northern and western Maine, where thousands of megawatts of proposed new resources, mostly wind, are seeking to interconnect to the regional grid.
+In 2017, the ISO implemented a new “clustering” methodology that enables interconnection requests from multiple generators and ETUs in the same area to be studied together.
+This is helping to advance the requests in areas such as northern and western Maine where thousands of megawatts of proposed new resources, mostly wind, are seeking to interconnect to the regional grid.
 It may also help generators save on interconnection costs.